jakekeebler/random-password-generator/README.md

 ## Description

-This website takes user input to create a random password for those who have trouble coming up witha  apssword of their own.
+This website takes user input to create a random password for those who have trouble coming up with a password of their own.
 Try it out!

 ---